Table of Contents

 What is Pin Bar in Forex Trading?

-Pin Bar or Pinocchio Bar represents a single candlestick with a long wick that indicates future sharp reversal or rejection of price.
+Pin Bar or Pinocchio Bar represents a single candlestick with a long wick that indicates a sharp future reversal or price rejection.
 The pin bar can be bullish or bearish.

 What is a bullish pin bar?

-A bullish pin bar is one candle pattern with a longer down the wick and represents a sharp reversal or rejection of price, and usually indicates a future rising trend.
+A bullish pin bar is a one-candle pattern with a longer down the wick, represents a sharp reversal or rejection of price, and usually indicates a future rising trend.
 The image below is an example of a bullish pin bar reversal candlestick:

 What is a bearish pin bar?